 Your Credit Information

-Your personal information may be held electronically and in hardcopy form.
+Your personal information may be held electronically and in hard copy form.

 Retrieving, updating and correcting your personal information

 If you wish to make any changes to your personal information, you may contact us.
-We will generally rely on you to ensure the information we hold about you is accurate or complete.
+We rely on you to provide accurate and complete information and to notify us of any changes.

 How do we keep your personal information safe?